 - Right in the middle of the rich, string-drenched Scott 3 comes "30 Century Man", a short track with just Scott and an acoustic guitar.

 - Nite Flights, with gleeful, murderous abandon.
 Before then Scott and the Walker Brothers were doing MOR Pop and Country music.
-Nite Flights dove into Art Rock, Disco, No Wave, and dark Electronic Music.
+Cue their record label going under and giving the band free reign to do what they want, thus Nite Flights' forays into Art Rock, Disco, No Wave, and dark Electronic Music.

-- Take That: "SDSS14+13B (Zercon, A Flagpole Sitter)" is loaded with insult jokes.
+- Take That: "SDSS14+13B (Zercon, A Flagpole Sitter)" is loaded with vaudevillian insult jokes.
 A small sampler:

 "If shit were music, you'd be a brass band."